 The Remarkable Helen Cushing

 Peter would appear in over thirty live television plays for the BBC.
 He quickly became an audience favorite, winning the Daily Mail Award for Outstanding Actor of 1953-54, and again in 1955.
-Perhaps sweetest of all for Peter though, was that his father, who had once called him “forty and a failure,” lived to see his son’s success, and let Peter know he was proud of him for it.
+Perhaps most rewarding of all for Peter was that his father, who had once called him “forty and a failure,” lived to see his son’s success, and let Peter know he was proud of him.

 In his autobiography [aff. link], Peter credits Helen for all the accolades that were suddenly awarded him in droves: